David Pavelka: Return to Sparta

 On 6 October 2020, Pavelka returned to his native country, signing for Sparta Prague in the Czech First League.
-In one of his first games after returning, he received a red card in a November 2020 4–2 home loss against České Budějovice.
+In one of his first games after returning, he received a red card on 22 November, in a 4–2 home loss against České Budějovice.

-On 3 January 2025, it was decided that Pavelka will move to Sparta Prague B, where he will mentor the young players.
+On 3 January 2025, it was decided that Pavelka would move to Sparta Prague B, where he would mentor the young players.

 International career

 On 3 September 2015, Pavelka debuted as a starter in the Czech senior squad in a UEFA Euro 2016 qualifying against Kazakhstan, ending in a 2–1 victory for the Czechs.
 He was eventually selected to represent the Czech Republic at the final tournament held in France.

 With the arrival of Jaroslav Šilhavý to the national team in 2018, Pavelka played all the minutes in the three remaining matches of the 2018–19 UEFA Nations League as well as a friendly match against Poland, becoming a key player of the entire team.

 Pavelka scored his first national team goal in a friendly match against Brazil on 26 March 2019.